dalenguyen/aisc-website/tdls/docs/code-of-conduct.md

 *   You use the platform to show off your knowledge about things that are completely unrelated to the topic at hand and therefore derail the conversation
 *   You behave with ego and act dismissively rather than trying to understand the other person’s point of view

-_File print:_ In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
-Reports intended to silence legitimate criticism may be deleted without response.

 ## Accepting new members

 ### Principles